akmete14/MSc_project/README.md

 in the terminal (replace <username> with your username).
 If there are some intermediate prints within the python code, you can check them in the log-files which are being created as soon as the job is being executed.
 Now, you know how to reproduce all experiments which are already implemented.
 Next, I explain how you can run your own experiments on the FLUXNET data.
 I will show it at the example of the In-Site experimental setting.

 ## Run your own methods
-Assume you already uploaded the data and created a virtual environment.
-The first step is to consider the preprocessing of the data.

 ### Preprocessing data
+After having uploaded the data and created the virtual environment, the first step for running your own method is to consider the preprocessing of the data.
 The implementation of the preprocessing can be found in **preprocessing/preprocessing.py**.
 The file reads in the data and exectues the preprocessing steps as discussed in the thesis in Chapter 2.
 If you are interested in predicting also other fluxes next to the GPP, you can adjust the python file accordingly.
 For example if you want to consider the NEE as target variable, then include it in the **initialize_dataframe** function.
 Also don't forget to include the corresponding quality control variable NEE_qc, which will be used later when filtering for good quality data.

 Below is a snippet from `../preprocessing/preprocessing.py`, but including the NEE: